Faurby/as02-g21-lakl-osbr-sijs/README.md

 Explain some of the key differences between the three and give examples of where you would use each of them.

-Write your answers in the `ANSWERS.md` file.
+Write your answers in the final .pdf file.

 ## Software Engineering